 6. FRESHNESS CHARACTERISTICS.
 Fishery and aquaculture products and by-products must comply with the following freshness characteristics:

-| Concentration | Species to sample |
+| Concentration | Species to Sample |

 |---|---|